josephine324/AnimalGuardian/backend/RUN_BACKEND.md

 ---

-## Option 2: Production (Railway/PostgreSQL)
+## Option 2: Production (Render/PostgreSQL)

-If you're running on Railway or have PostgreSQL configured:
+If you're running on Render or have PostgreSQL configured:

 ### Step 1: Navigate to Backend Directory
 ```powershell